M7G(5')pppN diphosphatase

 Thus, the two substrates of this enzyme are 7-methylguanosine 5'-triphospho-5'-polynucleotide and H_{2}O, whereas its two products are 7-methylguanosine 5'-phosphate and 5'-diphospho-polyribonucleotide.

-This is the enzyme involved in the processing of amphetamines of the cathinone group, including mephedrone and khat.
+It is responsible for messenger RNA decapping.

 Nomenclature

 This enzyme belongs to the family of hydrolases, specifically those acting on acid anhydrides in phosphorus-containing anhydrides.
 The systematic name of this enzyme class is 7-methylguanosine-5'-triphospho-5'-polynucleotide 7-methylguanosine-5'-phosphohydrolase.

 Another name in common use is decapase because this enzyme removes the N7-methylguanosine 5-phosphate cap from an mRNA.
 The process of mRNA decapping controls eukaryotic mRNA degradation.